awsdocs/amazon-rds-user-guide/doc_source/USER_ReadRepl.md

 ## Monitoring Read Replication<a name="USER_ReadRepl.Monitoring"></a>

 You can monitor the status of a Read Replica in several ways\.
 The Amazon RDS console shows the status of a Read Replica in the **Availability and durability** section of the Read Replica details\.
-To view the details for a Read Replica, click the name of the Read Replica in the list of instances in the Amazon RDS console\.
+To view the details for a Read Replica, choose the name of the Read Replica in the list of instances in the Amazon RDS console\.

 ![\[Read Replica status\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/ReadReplicaStatus.png)